 I’m unsure if I lucked out twice or just have a magical sleepy-baby touch, but both of my kids consistently slept through the night around 5 weeks.
-Both were formula fed which could contribute to their contentedness throughout the night (breast milk metabolizes faster than formula does, causing baby to eat more frequently), but I believe that the number one factor is routine.
+Both were formula fed which could contribute to their night-time contentedness (breast milk metabolizes faster than formula does, causing baby to eat more frequently), but I believe that the number one factor is routine.

-You’ll hear it all the time: babies love routine.
-Alexandra Caroline has been on one since she was one week old, and it has proven to be successful for us.
+You’ll hear it time and again: babies love routine.
+Alexandra Caroline (“AC”) has been on one since she was a week old, and it has proven to be successful for us.
 Here’s what our nightly routine looks like:

 7:00 PM – Begin prepping the nursery for bedtime.
 This means pulling down the shades, turning on her sound soother (it plays a womb-like sound with a slight heartbeat in the background), getting our post-bath necessities prepared (towel, diaper, jammies, swaddler, bottle) and running the bath.